 The Interstate Driver's License Compact

-In an effort to combat DWI or DUI drivers in this country, the Interstate Driver's License Compact was formed so that these drivers could be held accountable for these offenses.
+In an effort to combat DWI or DUI drivers in this country the Interstate Driver's License Compact was formed so that drivers could be held accountable for these offenses.
 Currently 45 states participate in the IDLC of which both New Jersey and Florida are members.
-Once the driver is convicted in one state, the Department of Motor Vehicles will be notified in their home state and will then apply its own penalties.
+Once a driver is convicted in one state the Department of Motor Vehicles will be notified in their home state and then the drivers home state will apply its own penalties.
 Each state differs in how DWI or DUIs are punished.
 Not only are both Florida and New Jersey a part of the IDLC, but they both are among the strictest states for drunk driving offenses in the country.
 Understanding the difference in penalties and laws for DWI in each state in the IDLC can be complex and confusing.

 First Time DWI in New Jersey